Felices/plugin-simplecache/README.md

 This determines if the cache status header `Cache-Status` will be added to the response headers.
 This header can have the value `hit`, `miss` or `error`.

+#### 	ConsiderUrlQuery (`considerUrlQuery`)

+*Default: false*

+This determines if a request URL's query parameters are used in the cache key.
+If this is set to `false`, the cached response for one request will be returned for subequent requests that differ only by their URL query parameters.
+If this is set to `true`, requests with different query parameters will have different cached responses stored.